Discover the career path of Chris Paul, from the first major opportunity to industry-changing achievements.

 In 2019, Chris Paul was traded to the Oklahoma City Thunder as part of a package for Russell Westbrook.

-On November 16, 2020, Chris Paul was traded by the Oklahoma City Thunder to the Phoenix Suns.
-Abdel Nader was also traded to the Suns, while Kelly Oubre Jr., Ricky Rubio, Ty Jerome, Jalen Lecque, and a 2022 protected first-round pick were sent to the Thunder.
+On November 16, 2020, Chris Paul was traded by the Thunder to the Phoenix Suns along with Abdel Nader for Kelly Oubre Jr., Ricky Rubio, Ty Jerome, Jalen Lecque, and a 2022 protected first-round pick.

 In 2020, Chris Paul was traded to the Phoenix Suns, where he reached the NBA Finals for the first time in his career in 2021.

-On February 1, 2021, Chris Paul scored a season-high 34 points for the Phoenix Suns in a 109–108 win over the Dallas Mavericks.
+On February 1, 2021, Chris Paul scored a season-high 34 points, along with nine rebounds and nine assists, in a close 109–108 win over the Dallas Mavericks.

 On August 7, 2021, Chris Paul signed a four-year contract extension with the Phoenix Suns worth up to $120 million.

-In 2021, playing for the Phoenix Suns, Chris Paul reached the NBA Finals for the first time in his career.
+In 2021, Chris Paul reached the NBA Finals for the first time in his career as a member of the Phoenix Suns.
+He also helped the team win a franchise-record 64 games the following season.

 On January 24, 2022, Chris Paul scored 27 points, grabbed nine rebounds and dished out 14 assists in a 115–109 win against the Utah Jazz.

-On January 22, 2023, Chris Paul returned to the Phoenix Suns' lineup after missing the previous seven games due to a hip injury.
-He recorded 22 points, 11 assists, six rebounds, and three steals in a win over the Memphis Grizzlies.
+On January 22, 2023, Chris Paul returned to the lineup after missing the previous seven games with a hip injury, leading the Suns to an 112–110 win over the Memphis Grizzlies with 22 points, 11 assists, six rebounds and three steals.

-In June 2023, Chris Paul published his memoir, "Sixty One: Life Lessons from Papa, On and Off the Court," which recounts his childhood, relationship with his grandfather, and basketball career.
+In June 2023, Chris Paul published a memoir titled "Sixty One: Life Lessons from Papa, On and Off the Court".
+The book covers his childhood, relationship with his grandfather, and basketball career.

-On June 24, 2023, Chris Paul was traded by the Phoenix Suns, along with Landry Shamet, four first-round pick swaps, and six second-round draft picks, to the Washington Wizards for Bradley Beal, Jordan Goodwin, and Isaiah Todd.
+On June 24, 2023, Chris Paul, along with Landry Shamet, four first-round pick swaps, and six second-round draft picks, was traded by the Suns to the Washington Wizards for Bradley Beal, Jordan Goodwin, and Isaiah Todd.

 On June 30, 2024, Chris Paul was waived by the Golden State Warriors and became a free agent.